-The majority of patients have no symptoms at the time an aneurysm is discovered.
-In fact, aneurysms are often detected on tests that were performed for entirely different reasons.
+Many patients have no symptoms at the time an aneurysm is discovered.
+In fact, doctors often detect aneurysms during a test performed for entirely different reasons.

 Aneurysms may develop slowly over many years and often have no symptoms until they rupture.
-If the aneurysm expands rapidly, tears open (ruptured aneurysm), or blood leaks along the wall of the vessel (aortic dissection), the above symptoms may develop suddenly.
+If the aneurysm expands rapidly, tears open (ruptured aneurysm) or blood leaks along the wall of the vessel (aortic dissection), these symptoms may develop suddenly.
 If you experience any chest pain, call 911 immediately.
 Learn more about aortic dissection.

 - Pain in the chest or back